 Five years ago I had a Food Sensitivity Test done just out of curiosity.
 Based on the results I made several changes to my diet, with the major change being the elimination of gluten and dairy.
 Since then I have experienced several positive health changes.
-Today, five years later, I still maintain a gluten and dairy-free diet and still feel wonderful…for the most part.
-I do feel great, but not 100% as well as I could, I think.
+Today, five years later, I still maintain a gluten and dairy-free diet and still feel mostly wonderful…but not totally 100%.

 Having just completed my nutrition degree and being on the verge of embarking on my professional career, I decided to have my food sensitivity test redone to see if there have been any changes that may be contributing to this incomplete feeling of wonderful.
 Comparing the two tests was very interesting and gave me the answer I needed!

 In each pair of pictures below, the coloured results are from my test five years ago and the black and white results are from my recent test.

 No significant changes in the fruit department.
 Cranberries still don’t agree with me, which is fine because I don’t really agree with them either!

 Mushrooms are similar to the cranberry situation above.
 I’m not the hugest fan of them and vice versa apparently.
 No loss there!
 It seems they have also cut out and/or replaced a few foods on their test in the last five years as asparagus wasn’t on the most recent test.
 It is actually one of my top 5 most disliked foods, so I’m not too concerned!

 The disappearance of my sensitivity to eggs is interesting because I definitely eat more eggs now than I did five years ago when I had a sensitivity to them.
 Hmmm…